Classic Japan Autumn Tour

 A little further away is Shibuya, home to the world's busiest pedestrian crossing.
 Be part of the experience of crossing the street with a thousand other people at the same time!

 We finish off our day at Tokyo Skytree, the second-tallest structure in the world and tallest in Asia at 634m!
 There are amazing views to be had and fantastic opportunities to capture the Tokyo cityscape literally beneath you as the sun sets and the night lights illuminate the city.

 * Tsukiji Market banned photography in the inner market area as of Nov.
 2017.
 During our visit to the inner market we will not be encouraging photography.
-You are interested in visiting the tuna auction this requires arriving at Tsukiji Market by 2:30am in order to safely secure a spot for the auction (first in best dressed, with only 120 places available for two auctions) and will not be accompanied by the tour leader.
+If you are interested in visiting the tuna auction this requires arriving at Tsukiji Market by 2:00am in order to safely secure a spot for the auction (first in best dressed, with only 120 places available for two auctions) and will not be accompanied by the tour leader.
 The first auction is from 5:25-5:50am, the second from 5:50-6:15am.
 We do not consider Tsukiji Market and the tuna auction photographer-friendly.
 We have an alternative and much better tuna auction we can visit at the end of the tour.
-Please contact us for more details about this and Tsukiji Market's photography restrictions.
+Tsukiji Market is also due to move location to Toyosu on 11th October 2018, and the tuna auction may be suspended.
+Please contact us for more details if you are interested in the Tsukiji Tuna Auction and the photography restrictions.

 Day 3 – TOKYO, LAKE KAWAGUCHI – [Wed 14th Nov]

 A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic autumn colours location.
 The highlight here are the ginkgo trees, including a beautiful ginkgo avenue.

 In the afternoon we make our way to Lake Kawaguchi, with its famous views of Mount Fuji.